 Recorded in the small studio in Harvey's basement, Box Of Stones' compelling immediacy owes much to his immersive process, with Harvey playing everything and often recording the vocals in only one take; for percussion, Harvey says, he used "whatever happened to be [around] at the time: bottles, pencils, pots and pans, an old snare and bass drum."
 For "Seen," Harvey recorded the audience at a live show at Brooklyn's Union Pool as they accompanied him on the chorus.

 When it came time to record the piano-driven "Bad Patch," Harvey became a home recordist MacGyver, drilling holes into the walls in order to run cables into the room with the piano.
 The tracks were taken up the road from Harvey's home in Beacon to a studio in Highland Mills, where he mixed them with Jeremy Backofen (Mice Parade, Felice Brothers).

 The result is an intimate, live sound, perfect for this group of deeply personal songs.

 Though Harvey's recorded output has been minimal since Pullman's 2001 album Viewfinder - consisting of the sole release by the Curtis Harvey Trio, a brilliant cover of "Changes" for 2005 Black Sabbath cover compilation Everything Comes And Goes and a Pullman song for Thrill Jockey's 2007 anniversary compilation - Harvey explains that he's never stopped recording or writing music, despite the break from making records.

-Harvey has been playing songs from this record live since early 2006, sharing stages with Califone, David Grubbs, Chris Brokaw, and labelmates Mice Parade, Tom Brosseau, Gregory & The Hawk, and Silje Nes.
+Harvey played songs off this record live from early 2006, sharing stages with Califone, David Grubbs, Chris Brokaw, and labelmates Mice Parade, Tom Brosseau, Gregory & The Hawk, and Silje Nes.